 The reason why we should aim to three-dimensional geospatial data is that third dimension brings a new point of view.
 Because current recommendations or standards mostly come from classical visualization of geospatial data which more focus on ‘description quality’.
 Description quality means it is important describe detailed all features out of the visualization because in classical visualization too many texts cause messy and misunderstanding in users.
 This quality is efficient and effective in data storage but can be unfriendly to users.
 The advantage of 3D visualization is that it more focus on aspects of ‘visual quality’ and ‘user quality’.
 Visual quality means the measure of information which visualization carries.
 For example, in 3D you can see that the house has four floors, red roof, white windows etc. This is the information that classical visualization can never shows.
 User quality aspect means that the measure of usability for user.
 For example, in city navigating where are many visual clues is 3D visualization more understandable that simple symbols.

 When we aim on current quality measures, we can see that many of them is applicable on 3D, for example positional accuracy, completeness etc. However, there can different level of importance between 2D and 3D and there can be some aspects which are associated only with 3D.
 For example, Degree of perception, Level of detail etc. When we define all those measures, we can evaluate 3D geospatial data quality more effectiveness and it can improve 3D geospatial data quality generally.

+Research questions??
+Proposed methodology??

+Expeceted results?